gabstopper/smc-python/smc/docs/source/getting_started.rst

 Engine level commands allow operations like refresh policy, upload new policy, generating snapshots, export configuration, blacklisting, adding routes, route monitoring, and add or delete a physical interfaces.
-For all available commands for engines, see :py:class:`smc.elements.engines.Engine`

 .. code-block:: python